-Phish has always been known to adopt covers into their live repertoire and make them their own.
-Songs like Talking Heads‘ “Crosseyed and Painless” and the Velvet Underground‘s “Rock and Roll”, and TV On The Radio‘s “Golden Age” are staples in the live Phish setting, frequently serving as a springboard for impressive improvisation.
+Phish has always been known to adopt covers into its live repertoire and put its own unique stamp on the materiale.
+Songs like Talking Heads‘ “Crosseyed and Painless”, the Velvet Underground‘s “Rock and Roll”, and TV On The Radio‘s “Golden Age” are staples in the live Phish setting, frequently serving as a springboard for impressive improvisation.

 Stevie Wonder‘s “Boogie On Reggae Woman” is one such cover that has also been adopted by the band.
 Phish played the tune a handful of times in the late ’80s while still cutting their teeth at small local venues, but “Boogie On” entered the rotation in earnest with a bang on 12/7/97.
 It has been played regularly since, often acting as a vehicle for some memorable jams (check out the 6/7/12 version for a personal favorite).